lloydzhou/lloydzhou.github.io/index.md

 ## Projects
 * [mapped.io](https://github.com/lloydzhou/mapred.io.git )
 > A mapreduce framework based on socket.io write in node's.
-> using a nodejs server to control the maper and reducer.
+> Using a nodejs server to control the maper and reducer.
-> using the browser to run tasks
+> Using the browser to run tasks
-> every node communication with the controller by using socket.io, (Html5 browser just using Web Socket).
+> Every node communication with the controller by using socket.io, (Html5 browser just using Web Socket).
 * [editjson](https://github.com/lloydzhou/editjson.git )
+> A jQuery plugin to edit json data.
+> using "ul" "li" to view the json data as a tree.
+> there's 3 buttons to "add after", "insert" and "delete" the node.
+> register "dbclick" event to edit the key and value (if the content is so long, using textarea instead of input to edit it).
 ## Posts list

 <ul class="posts">